deephacks/logbuffers/readme.md

 - Buffers can be configured for synchronous writes and survive power failures at the cost of performance.

-### Selecting logs
+### Streaming logs

-A consumer may use the index to select any logs.
-A buffer does not track selected logs so the consumer itself may need to keep track of log indexes to avoid loosing or duplicating logs.
+A consumer may use the index to stream logs.
+A buffer does not track consumed logs so the consumer itself may need to keep track of log indexes to avoid loosing or processing logs twice.

 ```java
 // create a buffer